Delivering Better Cancer Care to Those in Need

 In Egypt, liver cancer or hepato-cellular carcinoma (HCC) is the second most common cancer in men, and the sixth most common in women.1 The HCC prevalence rate in the country is above the global average, yet patient outcomes remain below international standards.

-Bayer has initiated a collaboration with the Egyptian Ministry of Health and Population (MHOP) to support access to HCC screening, diagnosis and treatment in the country.
-This partnership will work in three ways to improve patient outcomes.
+Bayer initiated a collaboration with the Egyptian Ministry of Health and Population (MOHP) in 2021 to support access to HCC screening, diagnosis and treatment in the country and contribute to Presidential initiative of “100 Million Healthy Lives” for management of HCC.

 Ghana: Partnering with GIZ to improve prostate cancer awareness, screening and early diagnosis